AcedYu/Game-of-Bones/README.md

 # Game of Bones
-This assignment was assigned by the U.C.
-Berkeley Extension Full-time Full Stack Flex Boot Camp.
-This is the second major collaborative project assigned by the program.
+This is a major collaborative project.
 In this assignment, our team was tasked to create a fullstack application.
 We built a card game application.

 The app contains notable features such as:
 - Login and Signup function for users